 “We continue to be encouraged by the early clinical results demonstrated by the Parachute® implant.
 In all of our previous studies we have seen similar improvements in treated heart failure patients.”Thomas Engels, Vice President of Clinical Affairs of CardioKinetix Inc.

-In the United States, more than six million people are living with heart failure (HF), and more than 600,000 new HF patients are diagnosed each year.
+In the United States, more than six million people are living with heart failure (HF), and more than 600,000 new HF patients are diagnosed each year and most are unaware of how to treat congestive heart failure, as well as the causes.
 Coronary artery disease, a partial blockage of the blood vessels in the heart muscle, causes most cases of HF.
 During a heart attack, a complete blockage of blood supply to a part of the heart muscle destroys tissue and impairs the heart’s ability to provide sufficient blood flow to the body.